 Meeting import conditions

-The department recommends commencing preparations at least 7 months before the intended date of export for category 3 and non-approved countries.
-For category 2 countries, which do not require rabies preparations, we recommend starting the process at least two to three months before the intended date of export.
+The department recommends commencing preparations at least 7 months before the intended date of export for category 3 countries.
+For category 2 countries, which do not require rabies preparations, we recommend starting the process at least 6 months before the intended date of export.

 Please discuss treatments and tests with a government approved veterinarian in your country of export.

-The Department of Agriculture, Water and the Environment does not approve laboratories for rabies antibody testing.
+The Department of Agriculture, Fisheries and Forestry does not approve laboratories for rabies antibody testing.
 The government veterinary service in the country of export approves the laboratory.

 The only time the department lists laboratories approved to do rabies antibody testing is when the cat or dog starts preparations in a non-approved country.
 In this case, the laboratory performing the initial rabies antibody testing must be either the Australian Animal Health Laboratory or one of the OIE rabies reference laboratories listed in the non-approved country via group 2 or 3 country step by step guide for cats or dogs.

 It can take up to 180 days for an animal infected with the rabies virus to show signs of the disease.
 During this time there is no reliable way to tell if the animal has been infected.